CSharperMantle/CmTetris/README.md

 * `Esc`: Pause

 ### `Tetriminify`
-A tool to generate closely-packed Tetrimino patterns for arbitary given templates.
+A tool to generate closely-packed Tetrimino patterns and falling orders for arbitary given templates.

+**Notice:** This tool is fragile.
+Use it properly ;)

 ### `Periotris`
 A Tetris game based on the theme of the Period Table of Elements.